ggupta@technomedjournals.com

 Advancing knowledge through rigorous peer-reviewed research across multiple disciplines.
 Join the global community of scholars shaping the future of academic discovery.

-📢 Latest Update: New special issue call for papers on "Development in Bioengineering and Biosciences" - {April-June 2026}
+📢 Latest Update: New special issue call for papers on "Development in Bioengineering and Biosciences" - {July-September 2026}

-📢 Latest Update: New special issue call for papers on "Development in Bioengineering and Biosciences" - {April-June 2026}
+📢 Latest Update: New special issue call for papers on "Development in Bioengineering and Biosciences" - {July-September 2026}

 Important Journal Details